Maurism: History

 Presenting itself as an antithetical to the Restoration regime instituted by Antonio Cánovas del Castillo (canovismo), Maurism tried to lead a conservative modernization, endorsing an interventionist, nationalist and corporative ideological project.
 It has been characterised as a regenerationist movement.
 It shared with that movement the belief that defeat in the Spanish–American War had been the fault of a political system that was rife with incompetence and corruption, with Maurism prescribing the imposition of a new patriotic system from above by elites.
 Another feature of Maurism was confessional Catholicism.
 The movement's social action could be described as paternalist, with a tutelary function of the upper classes over the lower ones.
 During World War I, Maurists largely supported Germanophile stances, although Maura himself defended neutrality and Ossorio endorsed Germanophobia.

 In the 1917 Madrid local elections nine Maurist councillors were elected.
 At this election non-dynastic unconventional candidates (Maurists and the republican-socialist coalition) took marginally more seats than the candidates elected by the traditional Restoration parties.

 The 1919 Maura cabinet, that included three Maurists, Goicoechea, Silió and Ossorio, was a window of opportunity for Maurism but it ended up in failure.
 Maura had become aware of the difficulties in fulfilling the Maurist agenda without the support of the dynastic forces.
 Since then the movement shifted towards fragmentation.

 In the 1920 election to the Cortes the Maurist fraction only got 22 members of the parliament.
 Two "antagonistic" factions split from Maurism.
 In one side the scion led by Ángel Ossorio y Gallardo, supportive of social Catholicism and Christian democracy, founded the Partido Social Popular in 1922.
 On the other side Antonio Goicoechea led an anti-liberal and authoritarian scion, vouching for an "organic democracy", concept later advanced by Francoism.
 In 1922 the Maurists around Manuel Delgado Barreto and the journal La Acción looked to Italian Fascism.
 Goicoechea insisted on a proclaimed popular support in Spain for the rise of "a Mussolini" in the country.
 The very vagueness that underpinned Maurism, which insisted on a "revolution from above" but left the interpretation of this vague concept up to individual adherents, has been characterised as encouraging this factionalism and preventing it from fully emerging as a coherent ideology.
 For his part Maura never addressed these issues, preferring to remain an aloof figurehead rather than seeking to lead an organised political movement.

-Maurists such as José Calvo Sotelo and Goicoechea gave support after the September 1923 Primo de Rivera coup d'etat to the dictatorship of the latter — whose coming was cheered by the overwhelming majority of the Maurists — and they would finally participate in Renovación Española ('Spanish Renovation') during the Second Republic.
+Maurists such as José Calvo Sotelo and Goicoechea gave support after the September 1923 Primo de Rivera coup d'etat to the latter's dictatorship — whose coming was cheered by the overwhelming majority of the Maurists — and they would finally participate in Renovación Española ('Spanish Renovation') during the Second Republic.
 José Luis Rodríguez Jiménez notes that Maurism added at some point the "Neither Right Nor Left" rhetoric, identified by the author as a feature of a drift from liberal conservatism towards authoritarian conservatism.